hendrywilliam/hendrywilliam/README.md

 ### Hi there 👋

 Welcome to my online presence.
 I'm interested in Web Development using Javascript/Typescript as my main language.
 All my projects were built from scratch, by myself.
-I'm still learning to become a Typescript wizard🧙
+I'm still learning to become a Typescript wizard🧙.

 How to reach me: hendriwilliam29@gmail.com or https://hendri-william.vercel.app/
 <br>Thank you!🙌